 On this land, you will find your spirit invigorated by the unique bluff formations immortalized in the journals of the pioneers as they passed through on the Oregon Trail.
 Friendly senior horses Tigger and Kit will make you feel welcome, while a gorgeous herd of curious cows munch peacefully in a nearby pasture.
 In the evenings, you will likely be treated to the song of the coyote at dusk.

 This primitive camping area provides delicious, fresh water from a localized well.
 Fill up as much as you like!
-There is also a well-serviced porta potty available for your use (May - September only).
-An outdoor shower is available in a shady oasis at the meet and greet site that features a hammock to relax in.
+There is also a well-serviced porta potty available for your use.

 Tabletop propane cook stoves are welcome.
 It can be dry here, so campfires are only allowed if the conditions are safe, and ONLY in fire pits provided.
 There is no smoking of cigarettes or pipes, use of candles, or other open flames allowed anywhere on the prairie at any time of the year.
 Ask Lisa on the day you arrive whether conditions are safe for a campfire.

 In addition to the canyon and vast prairie on the property, you may enjoy mountain biking, hiking and climbing at varying degrees of challenge.
 Additional hiking is easily accessible on national park land which belongs to the people of the United States, and is part of the visual landscape of this site.
 It is prohibited to climb Dome Rock, however one may hike to the bottom "rung" and enjoy a stunning view of the whole valley.
 This land is also the perfect place to fly a kite.

 Depending on when you are here, you'll see berry trees, wildflowers, American sagebrush, yucca, cactus, wild catnip, and a wide array of native prairie grasses and medicinal plants.